mozilla/bedrock/docs/coding.rst

         include_l10n=True
     ) }}

-Only **url** is required.
-By default, alt text will be an empty string, loading will use browser default ('eager'), and highres/l10n images will not be included.
+Only ``url`` is required.
+By default, alt text will be an empty string, loading will be determined by the browser, and highres/l10n images will not be included.
+For ``include_l10n=True`` to work, you must import the macro `with context`.

 Using Large Assets
 ------------------